ahmadriyadjr/Alesina-2003-Fractionalization/README.md

 ## Citation
 Alesina, A., Devleeschauwer, A., Easterly, W., Kurlat, S., & Wacziarg, R. (2003).
 Fractionalization. *Journal of Economic Growth*, 8(2), 155–194.

-# Thank you for your time and consideration! :)